Healthdirect Free Australian health advice you can count on.

 What is an electric shock or burn?

 Sometimes an electric shock only causes a fright and some pain.
 But sometimes it can be severe enough to knock someone unconscious and stop their heart.
-It depends on the voltage, the type of current and whether the current involved the heart.
+It depends on the voltage, the type of current and whether the current impacts the heart.

 What are the symptoms of an electric shock or burn?